Partitioning tables in Synapse SQL pool

 ALTER TABLE used to be required to switch out the data.
 Then another

 ALTER TABLE was required to switch in the new data.
-In SQL Analytics, the
+In Synapse SQL pool, the

 TRUNCATE_TARGET option is supported in the